-The mathematical modelling and implementation of the snake robot, which is described in later sections, is based on the mechanical design presented in the following.
+ing.
 The robot consists of five identical segments with 2 degrees of freedom (DOF) each.
 A segment is essentially an independent module consisting of a hollow cylinder and a plate, connected by a 2 DOF joint.
-This is shown in Fig. 1a.
+This is shown in Figure 1a.
 The cylinder contains electronics for controlling the segment, while the plate serves as a connection interface to the neighboring segment.
 The axes of rotation of the 2 DOF in each segment are orthogonal to each other and intersect in the center point between the cylinder and the plate.

-A mechanically assembled robot is shown in Fig. 1b.
+A mechanically assembled robot is shown in Figure 1b.
 Notice the added cylinder in the front of the snake in addition to the five segments.
-This cylinder represents the head or brain of the snake, and contains electronics dedicated to the superior control of the movements.
+This cylinder represents the head or brain of the snake, and contains electronics dedicated to the high-level control of the movements.

-Fig. 1.
-Mechanical design of the snake robot.

-(a) A segment of the snake consisting of a hollow cylinder and a plate, connected by a 2 DOF joint.(b) Mechanically assembled snake robot consisting of 5 segments and an extra cylinder in the front, representing the head or brain of the snake robot.

-2.2 Principle of actuation

-The joints of the robot are actuated by pressurized air.
+Figure 1: Mechanical design of the snake robot. (a) A segment of the snake consisting of a hollow cylinder and a plate, connected by a 2 DOF joint. (b) Mechanically assembled snake robot consisting of 5 segments and an extra cylinder in the front, representing the head or brain of the snake robot.
+2.2 Principle of actuation The joints of the robot are actuated by pressurized air.
 This represents a novel solution to the actuation problem since a majority of previous snake robots utilizes a principle of actuation based on serially mounted electric motors.
 The main reason for this choice is that pneumatic actuators allow for greater strength in each joint since small-scale electric motors are very limited as to the amount of torque they can produce.

-- Fig. 2.
-Principle of actuation for the snake robot. - The figure shows one of the three chambers that are mounted around each joint.
-By applying pressurized air to a chamber, it will expand and move the joint.

-The principle of actuation is illustrated in Fig. 2.
+The principle of actuation is illustrated in Figure 2.
 Each segment utilizes three flexible chambers mounted around the 2 DOF joint.
 Applying pressurized air to a chamber causes it to expand and move the joint.
 This assumes that one or two of the other chambers are being depressurized, allowing the movement to take place.
 The pressurization of each chamber is achieved by small solenoid valves located inside the cylinder in each segment.